 have an official OCC Award Letter that reflects grants and/or loans.

-- If your financial aid award is less than your tuition and fee charges, go to the campus
+- If your financial aid award is less than your tuition and fee charges, the remaining

 - The remaining balance due must be paid by the payment due date, or on the day you